Sugar-Free Chocolate Pecan Cookies

 More Tasty Sugar-Free Cookies to try:

-Check out Six Delicious Sugar-Free and Flourless Cookies for more cookies ideas that are sugar-free.
+Check out My Favorite Flourless Sugar-Free Cookies for cookies ideas that are sugar-free and gluten-free.

 - Combine whole wheat flour, cocoa powder, baking soda, and salt in a bowl.